-Reporting for Quarter 2 was impacted by the coronavirus (COVID-19) public health emergency.
-It was not subject to a deadline because the Office of the Governor temporarily waived the penalty for non-compliance with Texas Administrative Code §355.8068.
+Reporting for Quarters 2 and 3 were impacted by the coronavirus (COVID-19) public health emergency.
+They were not subject to a deadline because the Office of the Governor temporarily waived the penalty for non-compliance with Texas Administrative Code §355.8068.

 Frequently Asked Questions About LPPFs

 Mandatory payments are financial assessments nonpublic hospitals pay based on their annual net patient revenue.
 Mandatory payments are collected by the unit of government operating the LPPF and can be used as the non-federal share of Medicaid payments for supplemental and directed payment programs like Uncompensated Care (UC) and Uniform Hospital Rate Increase Program (UHRIP).

 The unit of government operating the LPPF determines the assessment rate annually.
 However, that rate cannot exceed 6 percent of total of the net patient revenue from all paying hospitals in district, county, or municipality.